laurence79/ts-array-extensions/README.md

 Returns a `Record<K,V>` extracted from the array using callbacks.

-Similar in functionality to [groupBy](#groupBy), but it will use the last value for a key if there are duplicates.
+Similar in functionality to [groupBy](#groupby), but returns a Record, and can optionally aggregate values with the same key.

 ```ts
 [